Artemon121/deadlock-ability-swapper/README.md

 - `Ctrl+S`: Save changes
 - `Ctrl+Q`: Quit

-4. Compile and pack the modded `heroes.vdata` like with any other Deadlock mod.
+4. Compile and pack the modded `heroes.vdata` and `abilities.vdata` like with any other Deadlock mod.
 I recommend using [DeadPacker](https://github.com/Artemon121/DeadPacker).